antiguru/rahmen/README.md

 * `libgexiv2-dev`

-Rahmen will run if there's no configuration file, but will use minimal defaults (see below).
+Rahmen will run if there's no configuration file, but will use minimal defaults (see below), and no metadata will be shown.

 ## Building